How It Works

 In this step the Owner will review your lease application.
 Once the Owner determines your intended use will not be in violation of any existing Trademark and approves your application, your lease will start.

-Important Note: At this point your credit card will be charged for the stub period of the first month and the next full month.
+Important Note: At this point your credit card will be charged in United States Dollars (USD).
+Your payment will be for the stub period of the first month.
+Future payments will be auto charged on the first of each month.

 Venture updates name servers